-Tenders shall be opened at the same time by the Director of Finance or deputy together with two other members of staff approved by the CEO and Group Principal.
-An external advisor may be appointed to assist with the process.
-Details of all tenders will be recorded on a pre-prepared schedule.
-No offer received after the time appointed for opening shall be considered.
-An offer received after the time fixed for receipt but before other offers have been opened shall be considered provided there is evidence that it was posted or despatched early enough to be received in due time by the normal course of post or despatch.
+An offer received after the time fixed for receipt but before other offers have been opened shall be considered provided there is evidence that it was posted or dispatched early enough to be received in due time by the normal course of post or dispatch.
 Any offer rejected for late delivery shall be immediately returned to the sender and no details of such offer shall be recorded or disclosed.

-If an error in an offer is discovered, the offerer shall be given the opportunity of confirming or withdrawing the offer.
+If an error in an offer is discovered, the offeror shall be given the opportunity of confirming, withdrawing the offer, rectifying minor errors e.g. typo.
 Under no circumstances are post-tender negotiations allowed in an attempt to reduce the price of goods or services.